ritamaria05/Tab_Tech-Web-Project/README.md

 - Normal: Uses expectminimax with DEPTH=2 (shallow depth).
 It uses the newest dice value on the root level, and for the levels below, models new dices with the average of the 6 possible values.
 It's reasonable, with some variety and low cost;
 - Hard: Uses expectminimax with DEPTH=4 (deeper search).
 It doesn't use any randomness on the final move choice.
 It's a lot more consistent and strong.

+## PVP overview

+The PVP mode can be played locally, in the university server, and in a personal server (index.js + server folder).
+It applies local functions to detect valid moves and local highlights but also uses Network.js and handles the responses correctly.
+Each event listener calls a Network.js function, that sends data to the server, and the Update function in that script gets the new data, analyzed in the data handler of gameScript.
+The game works well, but you can't de-select a piece when you get to a two choice move (that will break the game LOL).

 ## Internationalization (i18n)
 All UI strings are translated (prompts, buttons, summary, leaderboard, dice overlay).